Q: What information should I bring when I come to Jamaica Hospital?

 Please contact Jamaica Hospital’s Admitting Department at 718-206-6075, and provide the correct and full name of the patient.

-Q: How do I obtain my medical records from you?
+Q: How do I obtain my medical records?

 Q: How do I obtain the birth certificate and Social Security card for my child?